-Author and professor Leslie Kemp Poole shares how Rawlings reminds us that we need to find our own moments and places of enchantment, however small they are or however brief the experience—especially a flowering tree—and let them enrich our days.
+Author and professor Leslie Kemp Poole shares how Marjorie Kinnan Rawlings reminds us that we need to find our own moments and places of enchantment, however small they are or however brief the experience—especially a flowering tree—and let them enrich our days.

 I’ve been thinking a lot about magnolias.
 My frequent quarantine walks take me through my neighborhood where their lush white blooms have exploded, sending a sweet, lemony scent into the air.
 I never realized how many magnolias are in my Central Florida community until now; it seems every other yard displays the beauty of the dark, shiny-leaved evergreens.

 They are a sign, my mother used to say, of hospitality.
 She planted one in the yard of my Tampa childhood home, and we watched it grow for years until it was taller than our two-story house.
 Sure, it could be a mess, regularly dropping large leaves on our manicured lawn.
 But my mother adored the tree and I, feeling her passion, loved it, too.
 Revisiting the home after we were forced out by divorce, I was deeply saddened to see that the next occupant had cut it down.

 Writer Marjorie Kinnan Rawlings shared my mother’s affinity for the species, exulting in the beauty of the magnolia tree that grew in the orange grove next to her one-story wooden cottage in North Florida.

 “There is no such thing in the world as an ugly tree, but the magnolia grandiflora has a unique perfection,” she wrote in “Cross Creek,” her 1942 collection of essays about her rural home.
 “The tree is beautiful the year around.”